 What are your legal rights when separating if you live together but you’re not married?

-If you find yourself in this situation and you live with your ex-partner but you’re not married, it's important to understand your options so you can protect your children and assets now and in the future.
+If you find yourself in this situation and you live with your ex-partner but you’re not married, it’s important to understand your options so you can protect your children and finances now and in the future.
+Unlike married couples, cohabiting couples are not automatically legally tied to each other regarding property and assets, which can lead to complications during separation.

 Living with a partner when you’re not married is also called cohabitation.
-This is common – around 22% of couples who live together aren’t married or in a civil partnership.
+Cohabiting partners do not have the same legal rights or legal protection as married couples or civil partners.

-Lots of people incorrectly believe that they automatically gain rights to their partner's property and belongings if they live together for a long time.
-There is a widespread myth that cohabiting raises the legal status of a relationship, giving couples what is sometimes referred to as a ‘common-law marriage’.
+Lots of people incorrectly believe that they automatically gain rights to their partner’s property and belongings if they live together for a long time.
+There is a widespread myth that cohabiting raises the legal status of a relationship, giving couples what is sometimes referred to as a ‘common-law marriage’, but this is not the case.

 That said, there’s still lots you can do to protect your finances and the wellbeing of your family when a cohabiting relationship ends.
 This guide will help you make the best decisions for you and your family.